Yoshiwara Former Prostitution District

 In the traditional area of Asakusa in Tokyo, about 20 minutes walk from the famous Sensoji temple, you can reach the Yoshiwara Shrine.
-This small but beautiful sanctuary is one of the few things left from the past that characterized this section of Tokyo.
+This small sanctuary is one of the few things left from the dark past that characterizes this section of Tokyo.

-After the Second World War, the new constitution imposed by the United States began to take effect and Yoshiwara was rebuilt as a normal neighborhood.
+After WW2, the new constitution imposed by the United States began to take effect.
+At this time, Yoshiwara was rebuilt as a normal neighborhood.
 Today, Yoshiwara corresponds to the Taito district in the city of Tokyo.
 At first glance, Yoshiwara today looks similar to many other modern Tokyo neighborhoods.
 It, however, retains legacies of its past like the grid pattern of the streets, and the temples and shrines of past times still exist.

 This place today is blessed by goddess Benzaiten.
 She is the goddess of the arts, prosperity, and abundance, and is protective of women and artists.
 Yoshiwara Shrine is dedicated to her and is one of the few reminders of what the district was like in the past.

 As seasoned Japan experts, we create perfect Japan package tours including destinations like Asakusa.
 Check out our group tours and private tours, or contact us to start planning your unforgettable holiday to this fascinating country.
 Japan is full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!